 Step 1.
 Register for an account on an exchange that lists MOAC

 You can then sign up for an account by providing your email address and creating a password.
-Make sure you also enable two-factor authentication so that your account is protected by an extra layer of security.
+Make sure you also enable 2-factor authentication so that your account is protected by an extra layer of security.